-Characteristic Recreation Parks Sports Parks Land for District Regional District Regional community facilities Minimum size of open space (Ha) 1.5 ha of usable space 2.5 ha usable space Minimum of 3ha of usable open space.
+Characteristic Recreation Parks Sports Parks Sports Parks District Regional District Regional facilities Minimum size of open space (Ha) 1.5 ha of usable space 2.5 ha usable space Minimum of 3ha of usable open space.
 Minimum of 5ha of usable open space (ideally 10ha).
 Dependent on use.
-Shape of Land The preferred shape for rectangular with the side ratio. rectangular shape is conside ble for playing fields, a square or red most efficient.
-Fields and south configuration as possible.
+Shape of Land The preferred shape for a rectangular with the side ratio. rectangular shape is conside ble for playing fields, a square or ered most efficient.
+Fields and n-south configuration as possible.
 Not applicable.
-Road frontage Approximately 50% of th direct road frontage e park perimeter to have Between 25-50% of the park perimeter to have direct road frontage Not applicable.
-Maximum desired grade Maximum grade of 1:10 for 80% of usable open space.
+Road frontage Approximately 50% of th direct road frontage Approximately 50% of the park perimeter to have direct road frontage Between 25-50% of the park perimeter to have direct road frontage Maximum desired grade Maximum grade of 1:10 for 80% of usable open space.
 To facilitate wheelchair access to parks, areas with a grade of 1:33 will also be provided, where possible.
 Variable topography is satisfactory for the remaining area.
 Average grade of 1:20 for main use areas, 1:50 for kick about area, and variable topography for remainder Minimum grade of 1:80 for all playing Surfaces.
 Gradient of 1:50 for remainder of space.
 Laser levelling to a maximum gradient of playing surface 1:100.
 Gradient of 1:50 for remainder of space.
 Based on site- by-site assessment.

-Minimum desired flood immunity for parks Main use area free of regular flooding (above Q10) with at least 10% of the total area above Q50.
-Areas containing buildings are to be located above the Q50 design level.
+desired reflood (a immunity for parks Aibu lo Main use area free of egular flooding above Q10) with at east 10% of the total area above Q50.
+Areas containing buildings are to be ocated above the Q50 design level.
 All use areas free of regular flooding (above Q10).
 Areas containing playgrounds are to be located above the Q50 design level.
 Built facilities above the Q100 design level.
 Minimum Q10 design flood line for fields and Q50 for courts.
 All buildings and expensive facilities above Q100 flood level.
-100% flood immunity.
+100% flood immunity. --- -- -- --- -------------------------